Import & Export Requirements for Used Medical Equipment in South America

 - The CET must be paid to Paraguay’s customs authorities.

-- Exported to another Mercosur country, the CET must be paid again upon importation into that country.
+- If used medical equipment is re-exported to another Mercosur country, the CET must be paid again upon importation into that country

 - Documentation must be certified, and a customs broker must be employed for processing